petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.998,0.288]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularJerkMagnitudeFrequencyDomainStandardDeviation
-  -BodyAngularJerk - the rate of change of the body component of the angular velocity -Magnitude - the magnitude of this vector -FrequencyDomain - this variable was analysed in the frequency domain -StandardDeviation - the standard deviation was taken.
+  - BodyAngularJerk - the rate of change of the body component of the angular velocity
+  - Magnitude - the magnitude of this vector
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - StandardDeviation - the standard deviation was taken.